ales8822/myvco/README.md

 ## 🎯 Usage

 1. **Create a Company**: Start by creating your first virtual company
+2. **Configure Settings**: Set up your Gemini API key or Ollama URL in the Settings page
-2. **Hire Staff**: Add AI staff members with different roles and personalities
+3. **Hire Staff**: Add AI staff members with different roles and personalities
-3. **Add Knowledge**: Build your company's knowledge base
+4. **Add Knowledge & Assets**: Build your company's knowledge base and upload assets
-4. **Start Meetings**: Create meetings and have conversations with your AI staff
+5. **Start Meetings**: Create meetings and have conversations with your AI staff
-5. **Context-Aware Responses**: AI staff will reference company knowledge and previous discussions
+6. **Context-Aware Responses**: AI staff will reference company knowledge and previous discussions
+7. **Manage Companies**: Archive companies you no longer need, or permanently delete them

 ## 🔧 Technology Stack